 These challenges are also present in individuals struggling with addiction and trying to get an education.
 Sometimes, people begin using drugs to help their academic performance, but often it leads to addiction and worsening performance.
 If a student is struggling with addiction, they may neglect their schoolwork.

-Cocaine and Relationship Problems
+Cocaine Addiction and Relationships

 Criminal or Finacial Trouble